gowda-m/linux-topic/troubleshooting/Swap-Management.md

 # Linux Swap Memory Management

 ## What is Swap?
-Swap is disk space used as virtual memory when physical RAM becomes full.
+Swap is disk space used as virtual memory when physical RAM are becomes full.

 Linux moves inactive memory pages from RAM to swap to:
 - prevent system crashes